Indigestion in Children

 Mild cases of indigestion common in children can be alleviated with a good home remedy.
 Some of the best home remedies for indigestion in children are:

-Pineapples are rich with strong acids and are known to neutralise and regulate the bowel system while aiding digestion.
+Pineapples are rich in strong acids and are known to neutralise and regulate the bowel system while aiding digestion.

 A glass of lemon juice is one of the best home remedies to cure indigestion.
 It is safe and can provide relief in under 48 hours.